giacomo-secchi/write-poetry/readme.txt

 Major features in Write Poetry include:

-*   Load styles and scripts assets from your theme without using code (only configurations in `theme.json`).
+*   Load styles and scripts assets from your theme without using code (only configurations in the dedicated file `write-poetry-theme.json`).
 *   Add multipe Query Vars via `writepoetry_query_vars`.
 *   Including CSS for block styles without write a line of code: you just need to add the css files following the naming convention rule: `my-theme/assets/css/blocks/prefix/blockname.css` (i.e., `twentytwenty-child/assets/css/blocks/core/site-title.css`).